Our Services

 Helpful Resources

-REM rebound is the brain’s natural response to recover lost REM sleep after suppression from stress, illness, shift work or certain medications and supports memory consolidation, emotional regulation, neural repair and hormone balance.
+REM rebound is your brain's natural recovery process after lost REM sleep caused by stress, illness, shift work, alcohol, or certain medications like antidepressants.
+During this catch-up phase, your body restores critical functions including memory consolidation, emotional regulation, neural repair, and hormone balance.

 When your brain is starved of normal REM cycles, it prioritizes REM the next chance it gets.
 You may fall into REM more quickly and spend a higher percentage of the night in this stage.